mvolkmann/blog/src/web-dev-tips.md

 ### Combinators

-Selectors can be combined to specify relationships between elements.
+Selectors can be combined to specify the following relationships between elements:

 - descendant: `a b` applies to `b` elements that have an `a` ancestor.
 - child: `a > b` applies to `b` elements that have an `a` parent.
+- sibling: `a ~ b` applies to `b` elements that have a preceding `a` sibling.
 - sibling: `a + b` applies to `b` elements that have an immediately preceding `a` sibling.
-- sibling: `a ~ b` applies to `b` elements that have a preceding `a` sibling.

 These can be combined to any depth.
 For example, `table tr > img` matches all `img` elements whose parent is a `tr` element